AlexZorzi/RedditToTelegram/README.md

 ```
 LINUX:
 ```
-install ffmpeg with apt, youtube-dl will be downloaded automatically you also need python installed
+-install ffmpeg with apt ( youtube-dl will be downloaded automatically ) -python installed
+-chmod 777 the ./tools/youtube-dl file

 ```